Renault in Formula One: Success with Williams and Benetton (1989–1997)

+Initial end of factory Renault engines, Mecachrome and Supertec (1998–2000)

 Renault left the F1 again at the end of 1997, and evolutions of its last engine, the RS9, were still used by many teams during the following seasons.
 Renault continued working with Mecachrome, which paid for development of the engines, and supplied them to Williams under the Mecachrome name.
 Benetton continued to use the engines under the Playlife brand until 2000, although only achieved several podiums during this time.
-Flavio Briatore's company Supertec distributed the engines from 1999, with Williams and BAR using them under the Supertec name that year, and the Arrows cars using them in 2000.
-Although on a few occasions points were scored, ultimately the engines were not successful under Supertec's control, subsequently each team moved to another supplier after one season.
+Flavio Briatore's company Supertec distributed the engines from 1999, with Williams and BAR using them under the Supertec name that year, and the Arrows cars using them in 2000, while Benetton used them under the Playlife name in 1999 and 2000.
+Although on a few occasions points were scored, ultimately the engines were not successful under Supertec's control, subsequently all but one team moved to another supplier after one season.